redis/redis-om-python/README.md

 With Redis OM, you get powerful data modeling, extensible data validation with [Pydantic](pydantic-url), and rich query expressions.

 Check out this example of how we'd model customer data with Redis OM.
-First, we're going to create a `Customer` model:
+First, we create a `Customer` model:

 ```python
 import datetime